-For patients with bruxism, or individuals who tend to clench their jaws, either of which often result in painful TMJ, splints are used to protect the teeth during sleep.
-The patient wears the splint like a mouth guard.
+For patients with bruxism or individuals who tend to clench their jaws, either of which often results in painful TMJ, splints are used to protect the teeth during sleep.
+The patient wears the splint like a mouthguard.
 With the splint fitted over the top or bottom teeth, when the patient bites down, the teeth grind into the splint rather than the opposing teeth.
 This significantly reduces the strain on both the teeth and the jaw.

 Dental splints are normally worn for a designated treatment period or used long term during periods of sleep.
 Patients must be taught to clean and store these devices properly both to ensure their durability and to reduce the risk of mouth infections or injuries.

 - Mouth Healthy

 - National Institute of Dental and Craniofacial Research

 - Centers for Disease Control and Prevention

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development

 - U.S. Department of Health & Human Services